kwirk/eventgallery/admin/doc/readme.md

 		  for the external link.
 Make sure you use the internal or the external cart button only.
 		  If you're fit with JavaScript you can target the new add2cart button and apply a different behavior.
 The link contains two attributes data-file and data-folder which might become useful.
 		- Lightbox uses it's own name space now.
-This will reduce the conlicts with other lightbox includes.
+This will reduce the conflicts with other lightbox includes.
 		- List of events supports paging now
-		- remove the a lot of configuration options for the events list
+		- remove the a lot of configuration options for the events list (the new feature is the clean code ;-)

 	- Bug Fixes
 		- fixed missing error messages on checkout page
 		- updated markdown library to prevent some warning messages in the documentation view
+		- fixes issue with flexible layouts.
+The width is calculated initially, then the scroll bars appear and the width decreases.
+The images will end up unaligned.
+Now I set the min-width of the container initially to a height so the scrollbars appear and the width calculation works.

 ## 2.6.3